ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::note

-This document has been updated using the new Avalanche-CLI to deploy a Subnet on Fuji.
+This document has been updated using the new Avalanche-CLI to deploy a Subnet on `Fuji`.
 If you are looking for the previous version using Subnet-CLI, please click [here](./create-a-fuji-subnet-subnet-cli.md).

 :::

-After trying out a Subnet on a local box by following [this tutorial](./create-a-local-subnet.md), next step is to try it out on Fuji Testnet.
+After trying out a Subnet on a local box by following [this tutorial](./create-a-local-subnet.md), next step is to try it out on `Fuji` Testnet.

-In this article, we show how to do the following on Fuji Testnet.
+In this article, we show how to do the following on `Fuji` Testnet.

 - Create a Subnet.
 - Deploy a virtual machine based on Subnet-EVM.
 - Add a node as a validator to the Subnet.
 - Join a node to the newly created Subnet.

-All IDs in this article are for illustration purpose.
+All IDs in this article are for illustration purposes.
 They can be different in your own run-through of this tutorial.

 ## Prerequisites

-- 1+ nodes running and fully bootstrapped on Fuji Testnet.
-Check out [Nodes](../nodes/README.md) section on how to run a node and become a validator.
+- 1+ nodes running and fully bootstrapped on `Fuji` Testnet.
+Check out the section [Nodes](../nodes/README.md) on how to run a node and become a validator.
 - [`Avalanche-CLI`](https://github.com/ava-labs/avalanche-cli) installed

 ## Virtual Machine

-Avalanche is a network composed of multiple blockchains.
+Avalanche can run multiple blockchains.
 Each blockchain is an instance of a [Virtual Machine (VM)](../subnets/README.md#virtual-machines), much like an object in an object-oriented language is an instance of a class.
 That is, the VM defines the behavior of the blockchain.

 [Subnet-EVM](https://github.com/ava-labs/subnet-evm) is the VM that defines the Subnet Contract Chains.
 Subnet-EVM is a simplified version of [Avalanche C-Chain](https://github.com/ava-labs/coreth).